Anti-money laundering (AML)

 AML compliance is one of the most costly and challenging issues facing the industry today.
 We’re working with our community to identify risks, strengthen procedures and improve efficiency.

-Anti-money laundering - the challenges in correspondent banking
+The AML challenges in correspondent banking

 Inefficient systems and processes